AVALANCHE (2-2-0) at OILERS (2-2-0)

 Season series: This is the first of five meetings for these Northwest Division rivals.
 The teams split their six meetings last season, with Edmonton winning two of three matchups at Rexall Place.

 Big story: Both Colorado and Edmonton have shown flashes of class thus far this season – both have wins over the defending Stanley Cup champion Kings, for example – but each enter Monday’s game on the heels of a loss.
-Colorado was defeated by San Jose on Saturday afternoon, and Edmonton’s comeback bid fell short later that night in a 4-3 loss to Calgary in the Battle of Alberta.
+Colorado was overwhelmed by San Jose in a 4-0 loss Saturday afternoon, and Edmonton’s comeback bid fell short later that night in a 4-3 loss to Calgary in the Battle of Alberta.

 Avalanche: In their first game of a four-game road swing, Colorado entered San Jose hoping to stick with the undefeated Sharks.
 And, at least in the full-strength situations, they did.
-However the Sharks converted three-of-six power play opportunities, with two of goals coming after Ryan O'Byrne was assessed two instigating penalties while sticking up for Gabriel Landeskog after the Avalanche captain was hit hard moments prior.
-San Jose added an even strength goal late in the second period to take a 4-0 win.
+But penalties cost Colorado dearly, as the Sharks’ third-ranked power play converted three of six opportunities en route to a 4-0 victory.
 Colorado had outscored opponents 7-1 heading into the contest, and the shutout was the first in six games dating back to March 28 of last season.

-Even with the offensive inconsistency and defensive indiscipline the Sharks exposed, Colorado was lucky to leave HP Pavilion with no more damage done.
+Even with the offensive inconsistency and defensive indiscipline the Sharks exposed, Colorado will feel lucky to leave HP Pavilion with no more damage done.
 Avs captain Gabriel Landeskog was leveled late in the first period by a furious Brad Stuart hit.
-Landeskog skated off after the hit but returned to the game in the beginning of the second period.
+Landeskog skated off after the hit but returned to the game, and afterward called it a clean hit.

 "Getting behind all the time - especially on the road - you're going to have trouble consistently taking points out of that so we need to rectify that and work on that quickly," coach Ralph Krueger said.